rofidoang03/FWIFI/README.md

 <h1 align="center">FWIFI 📡</h1>
-<p align="center">FWIFI adalah skrip Bash yang dirancang untuk melakukan serangkaian tes penetrasi pada jaringan Wi-Fi.</p>
+<p align="center">FWIFI is a Bash script designed to perform a series of penetration tests on Wi-Fi networks.</p>